 The central cooperative's Executive Board confirms the composition of the Development Committee and appoints its members.
 The Committee is chaired by the Vice Chairman of the Executive Board.
-Other members comprise the Executive Vice President, Banking; Executive Vice President, Wealth Management; Executive Vice President, Non-life Insurance; and Executive Vice President, Group Steering.
+Other members comprise Executive Vice President, Banking; Executive Vice President, Wealth Management; Executive Vice President, Non-life Insurance; Executive Vice President, Digital Business and Customer Experience; and Executive Vice President, Group Steering.
 The Committee members must have adequate knowledge of the development activities within OP Financial Group and the central cooperative.

-The central cooperative's Executive Board confirms annual development needs and the main policy lines for allocating development investments.
+The Development Committee is tasked with assisting the Executive Board in controlling and managing Group-level development.
+The Executive Board confirms annual development spending and the priorities of development spending allocation.
 On the basis of the policy lines issued by the Executive Board, the Development Committee defines development priorities and allocates development investments to various development plans.
 The Committee controls the prioritisation between the development plans and the resulting development portfolios for the purpose of implementing the Group strategy and achieving the targets deriving from the strategy.

-Development Committee work in 2014
+Development Committee work in 2015